 The Expected Graduation Date Form must be completed with your major advisor if you are a current CSULB student.
 The form requires your major advisor’s signature (electronic signatures are ok).
 Plan ahead and schedule a meeting with your major advisor as soon as possible (should be completed prior to the application deadline).
 Do not complete this form if you are transferring into CSULB in Fall 2021.
 Download the Expected Graduation Date Form (DOCX) here and have it ready to upload to your application.

 Notice of Informed Consent

 CSULB students can access unofficial transcripts in their MyCSULB account or visit the Student Academic Records page.
 Former CSULB students, go here.
 You may need to disable the pop-up blocker on your browser to access your records.
 We have created an Accessing Your CSULB GPA Guide.
 You will be asked to enter it within the application form.

 CSULB students should accomplish this by uploading a copy of their current "Degree Planner," available from their MyCSULB account.
 For help with finding your degree planner please go here.

-*If you do not have a CSULB degree planner, please create and upload a list of courses you will need to take at CSULB to complete your major degree.
+*If you do not have a CSULB degree planner, please create, and upload a list of courses you will need to take at CSULB to complete your major degree.

 Financial Aid Award

 If you are eligible to receive financial aid, you will be asked to upload a copy (i.e. a screenshot, Word document, or PDF is acceptable) of your most current financial aid award.
 For CSULB students, this can be accessed from your MyCSULB account.
 For a guide on how to access this, go to the MyCSULB Financial Aid Information page.
 Look under the section called "View Your Financial Aid & Scholarship Awards" for a step by step guide.